 Other Great Recipes

 If you like this recipe, I have more great recipes for you to try.
 Homemade Dinner Rolls are quick and simple and really complete a meal.
 Double up on the veggies and serve these along with my KFC Coleslaw Recipe.
 For the holidays I like to pair these carrots with Green Bean Casserole (no canned creamed soup in this recipe!).
 When I partner these carrots with Crock Pot Creamed Corn, my entire family cheers.
 You can’t go wrong when you put this on your table along with Crockpot Mashed Potatoes.
+Green Beans Almondine is a quick and simple recipe that is perfect aside these carrots.
 And last but not least, I think this is the ultimate side dish when making Maple Brown Sugar Pork Tenderloin.
 The flavors partner perfectly!

 Glazed Carrots Recipe